rust-embedded/rust-sysfs-gpio/README.md

 Example/API
 -----------

-The follow example shows the low-level API.
+The followin example shows basic API.
 This API maps directly to the functionality provided by the sysfs GPIO interface.

 ```rust